Faculty of Economics and Administrative Sciences

 This course aims to develop students' knowledge and skills on Overview of the Changing Financial Services Sector, International Banking and Money Market, International Banking, Depository Institutions: Banks and Bank Management, Depository Institutions, Financial Instruments, Financial Markets, Financial Institutions, World Central Banks.

-SECOND YEAR, FIRST SEMESTER (FALL SEMESTER)
+SECOND YEAR, THIRD SEMESTER (FALL SEMESTER)

 HIS-201 Ataturk's Principles and History of Revolution I